-While maya is the medium through which Ishvara manifests Himself as the omniscient and omnipotent ruler, jiva, under the subjection of the rajasic and tamasic qualities predominant in avidya, is subject to avidya.
+While maya is the medium through which Ishvara manifests Himself as the omniscient and omnipotent ruler, the jiva, under the subjection of the rajasic and tamasic qualities predominant in avidya, is subject to avidya.
 In that state of deep sleep, which is the causal condition of individuality, we know nothing, whereas Ishvara, through maya, which is the causal condition of the universe, knows everything.
-There is a topsy-turvy experience in the state of jiva, notwithstanding the fact it was in a causal condition; and Ishvara is also in a state of causal condition.
-The difference is that Ishvara’s causal condition is determined by sattva guna—the pure sattva transparency quality or property of prakriti—whereas in the case of the jiva, the individual, it rajas and tamas are the medium.
+There is a topsy-turvy experience in the state of the jiva, notwithstanding the fact it was in a causal condition; and Ishvara is also in a state of causal condition.
+The difference is that Ishvara’s causal condition is determined by sattva guna—the pure sattva transparency quality or property of prakriti—whereas in the case of the jiva, or the individual, rajas and tamas are the medium.
 This is the difference between Ishvara and jiva.
 Ishvara knows everything; jiva knows nothing.

 Ayaṁ yat sṛjate viśvaṁ tadanya thayituṁ pumān, na ko’pi śaktas tenāyaṁ sarveśvara itīritaḥ (160).
 Why is He called sarveshvara?
 Why is God called omnipotent?
-Because what He has created, He has created forever, and nobody can change it.
+It is because what He has created, He has created forever, and nobody can change it.
 We cannot change even a little leaf in a tree; it has to be there in the manner it has been created by God.
 Even a hair on our body cannot be changed.
-Our every wink is counted by the Great Being.
-Whatever He has willed, He has willed forever, and nobody can amend it and change the constitution of God.
+Our every wink is counted by that Great Being.
+Whatever He has willed, He has willed forever, and nobody can amend it or change the constitution of God.

 In the Ishavasya Upanishad there is a famous statement in this regard.
-Yāthātathyato’rthān vyadadhāc chāśvatībhyas samābhyah (Isa 8).
-When God willed this universe, He has willed it in such perfection, going to such extreme details, that for eternity there is no necessity to change the law that He has established.
-All the future occurrences and events and possibilities are already known to Him prior to the act of creation, so something else cannot suddenly take place tomorrow.
-The determining will of Ishvara is so powerful that until the end of creation no amendment of its constitution is essential and nobody can interfere in these laws.
+Yāthātathyato’rthān vyadadhāc chāśvatībhyas samābhyah (Isa.U.
+8).
+When God willed this universe, He has willed it in such perfection, going to such extreme detail, that for eternity there is no necessity to change the law that He has established.
+All the future occurrences, events and possibilities are already known to Him prior to the act of creation, so something else cannot suddenly take place tomorrow.
+The determining will of Ishvara is so powerful that until the end of creation no amendment of its constitution is essential, and nobody can interfere with it.
 Therefore, He is called all-knowing and also all-powerful—sarveśvara itīritaḥ.

 Therefore, on account of His being an inclusive factor of all the events taking place even in the brains and the intellects of people, there is nothing that He does not know.
 Not only does He know what we are thinking, He also knows what we are going to think tomorrow.
 Even the future is known to Him in immediate presence.
 All the future for us is an immediate presence for Him.
 There is no future or past for God; it is an eternal present.
 That is the difference between ordinary individuals, jivas, and Ishvara, the all-knowing Being.